 There are no specific design standards for machine learning that we know of or that will benefit us.
-Since that is almost all of our design, this leaves us with only implementation standards.
+Since that is almost all of our design, this leaves us with only implementation and reporting standards.
+A reporting standard we are wishing to use is ISO/IEC/IEEE 15939:2017(E).
+This standard relates to the collection, analysis, and reporting of data.
+This is a guideline on how to adhere to a specific standard in these aspects.
 Since we are programming in Python, we need to have standards that deal with developing in Python.
 We will be using Python version 3.
-This affects the specific syntax of our implementation and is needed to ensure common code is able to be compiled on all of our team's machines.
+This impacts the specific syntax of our implementation and is needed to ensure common code is able to be compiled on all of our team's machines.
 Our other standard we will be using for the most part is PEP8.
 This is a naming convention and style guide used by many Python programmers.
 It is well developed and allows for a standard of clean and readable code.
 This ensures that common code retains readability and can be developed by all team members smoothly.
 It will also ensure time and comprehension of code reviews by team members.
+This is the extent of what we can consider.
+This project is unique in that we are working for and with PGI, rather than them being just clients.
+Because of this, a lot of standards and ethics consideration has already been done by them and already implemented.
+We don't know the specifics of this, but the end result is them telling us what we need to do and how to do it.